alejandroschuler/r4ds-courses/lectures/3-adv-tabular-data.md

 width: 1680
 height: 1050

-- compute cumulative, offset, and sliding-window transformations
+- group and summarize data by one or more columns
-- simultaneously transform or summarize multiple columns
+- use the pipe to combine multiple operations
 - transform between long and wide data formats
 - combine multiple data frames using joins on one or more columns